aoelarsen/projectExamTwo/README.md

 The website is part of the the Project Exam 2 assignment in the [Front-end Development education](https://www.noroff.no/studier/fagskole/frontend-utvikling) at Noroff - School of Technology and Digital Media.

+Link to live site: https://jolly-villani-334703.netlify.com/ (version as it were when exam was submitted)

 All source code are MIT licensed.
 All content - text and images - belong to Photographer Morten Flaten &copy; 2020

 ## Technology used to develop the website